 Sabrina Mahfouz is a British Egyptian writer and performance poet, whose previous plays include Dry Ice, Clean, Chef and Battleface.
-Her play Zeraffa Giraffa, based on the children's book about a giraffe who was sent from Egypt to France as a gift, is currently at the Little Angel Theatre and transfers to the Clapham Omnibus next month.
+Her play Zeraffa Giraffa, is based on the children's book about a giraffe who was sent from Egypt to France as a gift

 What was it about the story of Zeraffa that appealed to you?